mstueben/pg-tools/pg-dsl/README.md

 }
 ```
 The `main.pg` file always starts with the keyword `model`, followed by the name of the model - in this case `Robot`.
 The model's name has to start with an upper case letter.
 In general, all variable names may only contain roman letters, numbers, and underscores and have to start with a letter.
 To separate language constructs from each other, we use curly brackes.
 Line breaks and additional whitespaces will always be ignored by the compiler.
-The specification of error graphs, plausibility checks, and hazards is saved for later as it builds upon the error graphs which will be introduced next.
+The specification of fault graphs, plausibility checks, and hazards is saved for later as it builds upon the fault graphs which will be introduced next.

 ### Modelling a program graph - overview